 - The setting is conducive to a peaceful and meaningful life.

-- All voices are considered in decision making.
+- All members are considered in decision making.

-- A rewarding livelihood can be gained here on the farm while maintaining time for family, friends, play, and creativity.
+- A rewarding livelihood can be gained while maintaining time for family, friends and leisure.

-- We build our shelters, harvest our water, meet our energy needs, grow our food and use our waste in an environmentally sensitive way.
+- We build our homes, harvest our water, meet our energy needs, grow our food as much as possible and manage our waste in a regenerative manner.

-- Our services, goods and food are traded in a humane and Eco-friendly way.
-The land we are not using for food production or living space, is restored to its pristine condition.
+The land we are not using for food production or living space, is restored to its pristine natural condition.

 - We are actively connected to others seeking to live this way.